-- give a true and fair view of the state of the company's affairs as at 30 September 2020, and of its income and expenditure, gains and losses, changes in reserves and cash flows for the year; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006. - Funds from whatever source administrated by the company for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation. - Funds provided by the OfS have been applied in accordance with the Terms and Conditions of Funding and any other terms and conditions attached to them. - Funds reserved for access and participation plan have been applied in accordance with the terms approved by the OfS's Director of Fair Access and Participation. - The requirements of the OfS's accounts direction (OfS 2019.41) have been met.
+- give a true and fair view of the state of the company's affairs as at 30 September 2021, and of its income and expenditure, gains and losses, changes in reserves and cash flows for the year; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006. - Funds from whatever source administrated by the company for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation. - The provider's grant and fee income, as disclosed in the note to the accounts, is free from material misstatement. - Funds provided by the OfS have been applied in accordance with the Terms and Conditions of Funding and any other terms and conditions attached to them. - The requirements of the OfS's accounts direction have been met.